dbossap/dbos-performance/proposal_silicon.md

 ### SAP MultiCloud Platform

-SAP MultiCloud Platform is an open platform-as-a-service (PaaS) product that provides core platform and backing services.
+SAP MultiCloud Platform is an open platform-as-a-service (PaaS) product that provides core platform and backing services, for building and extending cloud applications on multiple cloud infrastructure providers.

     SAP MultiCloud Platform presently supports [AWS], [OpenStack], [Azure] and [GCP].